OWRC/interpolants/modelling/waterbudgetmodel.md

 The procedures applied at the cell scale are quite parsimonious.
 There is no separate treatment of interception, depression storage, nor soil water retention, rather it is assumed that these processes respond to environmental factors (e.g., evaporation) concurrently and thus treated as one.

-From the top-down perspective, viewing some 12.4 million 60 x 60 m cells covering pver 40,000 km², it seems rather overcomplicated to account water any more than to total mass present at any particular location.
+From the top-down perspective, viewing some 12.4 million 60 x 60 m cells covering over 40,000 km², it seems rather overcomplicated to account water any more than to total mass present at any particular location.